 What Should Our Law Firm Do Next?

-If your law firm is hung up on Quality Score you’re probably wasting time that can be better spent elsewhere.
+If your law firms is hung up on Quality Score you’re probably wasting time that can be better spent elsewhere.
 The real ready reckoner isn’t Quality Score, Impressions or CPC, it really is conversions.
 How many files are you attributing to your Ads campaign and if it’s not a figure you would have hoped, talk with your agency and if need be, replace them.